Carter Center: Implementing disease control and treatment measures

 Since 1996, the center has been a leader in the fight against onchocerciasis, commonly known as river blindness – a parasitic disease transmitted by the bites of black flies.

 The center currently works to stop the spread of the disease in six countries: Brazil, Ethiopia, Nigeria, Sudan, Uganda, and Venezuela, helping residents and local health workers institute and sustain drug treatment programs and health education activities.
-The center contributed to the efforts that successfully eliminated river blindness transmission in Columbia, Ecuador, Guatemala, and Mexico.
+The center contributed to the efforts that successfully eliminated river blindness transmission in Colombia, Ecuador, Guatemala, and Mexico.

 The center has helped to distribute more than 500 million doses of Mectizan (ivermectin) – a drug donated by Merck & Co., Inc., that treats and prevents river blindness.

 Center health workers also prevent transmission of trachoma – a bacterial infection that is the leading cause of preventable blindness worldwide.
 Trachoma is prevalent in places that lack the tools for basic hygiene, clean water, and adequate sanitation.

 The Center follows the World Health Organization's four-pronged approach – called the SAFE strategy – to fight trachoma in six African countries.
 The Trachoma Control Program is working to improve sanitation in those communities by building latrines, providing corrective surgery, distributing antibiotics, and educating communities on basic hygiene.

 As of March 2010, The Carter Center has helped to build more than one million latrines in its effort to fight trachoma.

 The latrines contain human waste, preventing it from serving as a breeding ground for the disease-carrying flies, thereby reducing one way the disease is spread.

 Lymphatic filariasis and malaria are mosquito-borne diseases also targeted by The Carter Center.
 The center has distributed four million long-lasting insecticidal bed nets.
 It has also established drug distribution systems in Nigeria to treat and stem the spread of lymphatic filariasis and schistosomiasis.